List of state highways in Louisiana (450–499): Louisiana Highway 469

+Louisiana Highway 469 (LA 469) runs 2.45 mi in Fort Johnson North.

 Louisiana Highway 470

+Louisiana Highway 470 (LA 470) runs 4.21 mi from Lamourie to Chambers.

 Louisiana Highway 471

 Louisiana Highway 471 (LA 471) runs 17.65 mi in a north–south direction from US 71 north of Colfax, Grant Parish to LA 34 west of Atlanta, Winn Parish.

 The route heads north from US 71, traveling through timber lands and hills.
 In Verda, the route turns slightly westward and runs concurrent with LA 122 for about 1 mi.
 After turning back to the north, LA 471 crosses from Grant Parish into Winn Parish, where it continues to an intersection with LA 34 just outside Atlanta.
 LA 471 is an undivided two-lane highway for its entire length.

 Before the 1955 renumbering, LA 471 was a small part of State Route 5, which was followed by the original alignment of US 167.

 Louisiana Highway 472

 Louisiana Highway 472 (LA 472) runs 20.24 mi in a north–south direction from US 167 at Williana, Grant Parish to a second junction with US 167 southeast of Winnfield, Winn Parish.
 Despite its physical direction, LA 472 is signed east–west.

 LA 472 heads northeast from US 167 through the Kisatchie National Forest in Grant Parish and makes a jog at LA 500.
 The route then proceeds due north and crosses into Winn Parish.
 After a few miles, LA 472 curves to the northwest and rejoins US 167 about 4 mi south of Winnfield.

 LA 472 is an undivided two-lane highway for its entire length.
 Before the 1955 Louisiana Highway renumbering, LA 472 was designated as State Route 232.